 sandbox.CodeToolConfig{

-Name: "run_python", // default "run_code"
+Name: "run_python", // default "exec_command"

-Description: "Execute Python in a sandbox.",
+Description: "Execute shell commands in a Python sandbox.",

-Timeout: 30 * time.Second, // per execution (sandbox.DefaultTimeout)
+Timeout: 30 * time.Second, // default per execution (sandbox.DefaultTimeout)

 MaxOutputBytes: 8192, // per-stream truncation toward the model